 Lodges should be taking a serious look at this issue now.
 If their adult female membership or engagement is inadequate to support the introduction of female youth, that should become a priority issue for the lodge and council to address.

-The only requirement is that Youth Protection policies are followed that require a registered female adult, 21 year of age or older, to be present at all meetings and activities where female youth members are present.
+The only requirement is that Safeguarding Youth policies are followed that require a registered female adult, 21 year of age or older, to be present at all meetings and activities where female youth members are present.
 That said, we should be providing female adults the same opportunity as their male counterparts to serve in these adult leadership positions.

 No, a youth member can participate in an election held by any unit in which they are determined eligible by their unit leader, regardless of whether they were qualified in another unit.
 As a reminder, each unit is entitled to hold only one election annually.

-Youth Protection policies apply to all OA communications.
+Safeguarding Youth policies apply to all OA communications.
 As a reminder, protection of privacy must also be maintained (e.g., email should only be used for official OA communications and listings of email addresses should be protected).

 Each unit election is an independent event.
 A member may be elected in any unit in which they are qualified by that unit leader regardless of the fact they may not have been qualified or elected in another unit.
 Once elected in any unit, the member is no longer eligible for election in another unit.